HackBMU/hackBMU2019_tab_over_spaces/README.md

 # Problem Statement

-With this massive ongoing transition where businesses are now moving to their virtual addresses, a lot of problems were to occur.
-We'll be tackling these problems:
+With this massive ongoing transition where businesses are now moving to their virtual addresses, a lot of problems were bound to occur.
+We'll be tackling some these problems using our application:

-1.
+1. Difficulty faced by small/ medium businesses and inviduals to create website to 2.

 # Solution